RAIC Research & Innovation in Architecture Award | Royal Architectural Institute of Canada

 RAIC Research & Innovation in Architecture Award

-The RAIC Research & Innovation in Architecture Award recognizes an architect, architectural practice and/or disciplinary knowledge in excellence in research and/or innovation in architectural practice, technology, or pedagogy and celebrates initiatives that advance professional practice and/or disciplinary knowledge.
-It considers exemplary approaches to sustainability, and the support and advancement of equity, diversity, and inclusion.
+The RAIC Research & Innovation in Architecture Award recognizes an architect, architectural practice and/or academic researcher who has demonstrated excellence in research and/or innovation in architectural practice, technology, or pedagogy.
+It celebrates initiatives that advance professional practice and/or disciplinary knowledge, and considers exemplary approaches to sustainability, as well as the support and advancement of equity, diversity, and inclusion.

-Innovations may encompass a range of endeavours, including, but not limited to: new building details and technologies, spatial strategies, new ways of structuring practices, or new design or construction processes.
+Innovations may encompass a range of endeavours, including, but not limited to: building details and technologies, spatial strategies, ways of structuring practices, or design or construction processes that make significant improvements to the practice of architecture in Canada and/or more broadly.
 The submissions may range from a whole building, to a detail, to a description of a business-related initiative.

-Research within the profession or the academic environment may encompass submissions including, but not limited to: academic papers or reports disseminating groundbreaking research, novel contributions to teaching, or new academic programs and training that enhance learning in the profession of architecture.
+Research within the profession or the academic environment may encompass submissions including, but not limited to: academic papers or reports documenting significant research, course syllabi and portfolios of student work showing influential contributions to teaching, or new academic programs and training that enhance learning in the profession of architecture.

 All RAIC members are eligible to submit for this award.